grammyjs/website/site/docs/resources/faq.md

 ## How is grammY developed?

-grammY is completely free and open source software, developed by a team of voluteers.
+grammY is completely free and open source software, developed by a team of volunteers.
 Its code is available on GitHub.

 You're welcome to [join us](https://telegram.me/grammyjs)!